pushpak4166/Anomaly_Detection_new/README.md

         iii> let 25 and 75 percentile values be x and y respectively iv>  finding IQR = y-x
 	ii>  values not in the range (x-1.5*IQR,y+1.5*IQR) are outlier.

+## Detecting anomaly using LOF and Isolation Forest algorithms
+## Detecting anomaly using neural network model

+### Note:
+	have a look at 'read_this' file